crederauk/AI-Academy-Code-Examples/09-AI-for-Computer-Vision/README.md

 # 09-AI-for-Computer-Vision

-This repository contains a Jupyter Notebooks that demonstrates how to perform computer vision tasks using Keras and TensorFlow.
+This repository contains Jupyter Notebooks that demonstrate how to perform computer vision tasks using Keras and TensorFlow.

 ## Dependencies